 A PSEO advisor walks each PSEO student through the registration process.
 Students will be encouraged to take classes based on previous academic experience.

 Campus housing may be available to PSEO students depending on availability.
 For more information, contact the Office of Admissions at 651-641-8230 or email@example.com.

 Yes.
 Students admitted to the PSEO program for Fall 2021 will be asked to attend an admitted student day event in August 2021 as well as complete an online orientation.
 Both items are mandatory for enrollment.
 More information will be provided upon acceptance.

-Students have the opportunity to take 100-200 level courses on campus or online (note: upper-level courses are available with permission of the instructor).
+Students have the opportunity to take 100-200 level courses on campus or online.
+Upper-level courses (300 and 400 level) are not eligible for PSEO enrollment.

 Course availability can be determined by searching our course catalog.
 To do so: